RoskiDeluge/aleph-image-generator/README.md

 Create images with AI that can remember and are remembered.

 The two data primitives of the app are moods and modes.
 Moods are similar to categories in that they are collections of related modes.
-Modes are composed of prompts and images.
+A mode is a combination of a prompt and an image.

 Usage:
 - A user creates a mode by generating a prompt which in turn generates an image